jimsyyap/tennisbuddy/README.md

 # tennis buddy

+- challenge?
+It's like strava for tennis
-golang back-end; vue.js front-end
+- golang back-end; vue.js front-end
-- want a challenge?

 ## TODO

-hacks s03e06 kiss music
 - [ ] start with ladders ... build from there
 - [ ] create user
 - [ ] create user dashboard